 Sebastian: I am the CEO of Karibu.
 We are a Vienna based IT consultancy.
 We help real-estate companies with their technology needs.
 We help our clients with digital transformation, implementation, and other technology needs to create a modern, efficient and future-oriented self-storage business.

-UL: In your opinion which 2-3 customer experience trends should we be looking out for in 2021?
+UL: In your opinion which 2-3 customer experience trends should we be looking out?

 Sebastian: The first would be online booking of self-storage units on a website.
 Second, self-service is becoming more important for customer experience and, third, smaller sites in general, across the self-storage industry.
 I can elaborate on the last point – online booking and digitalization is an option when you have a large site, because you will always have people on site anyways.
 For smaller sites, it is less profitable to have personnel on-site.

 I know it’s a bit different than Japan.
 However, in Europe, property companies are buying up everything that can be operated traditionally, and then they are facing a problem: they have a lot of small sites but can’t manage them traditionally.
 And then you’re forced to use online booking, smart locks, all these things that make it more efficient.
 Self-service is also a way to make it more efficient.
 Right.

 UL: Are companies in Europe innovative enough to keep up or even drive these trends?
 What about other regions?